 - 1/8 teaspoon red pepper flakes

-- 1 meaty ham bone or ham hocks Note 3
+- 1 meaty ham bone or ham hocks, see note 3, plus more ham if desired

 Instructions

-- VEGGIES AND SPLIT PEAS: In a large (5.5 quart or larger) heavy-bottomed pot, heat the olive oil.
+- In a large (5.5 quart or larger) heavy-bottomed pot, heat the olive oil.
 Add onion, carrot, celery, and salt/pepper to taste (I add 1/4 teaspoon salt and 1/2 teaspoon pepper).
-Cook until vegetables are softened and onion is beginning to turn golden, 5-8 minutes.
-Add garlic, Italian seasoning, cumin, thyme, red pepper flakes, and cook, stirring constantly, for 1 minute.ย Add in rinsed split peas and mix through.
+Cook until veggies are softened and onion is beginning to turn golden, 5โ8 minutes.
+Add garlic, Italian seasoning, cumin, thyme, red pepper flakes, and cook, stirring constantly, for 1 minute.ย Add rinsed split peas and mix through.

-- COOK: Add ham bone, bay leaf, and chicken broth.
-Bring to a boil, then reduce heat to low and simmer uncovered, for 60-90 minutes (Note 4), stirring occasionally so the peas don't catch on the bottom of the pot.
-Cook until split peas are cooked down and soup is thickened to desired consistency.
-You'll want to stir a bit more frequently as the soup begins to thicken.
+- Add ham bone, bay leaf, and chicken broth.
+Bring to a boil, then reduce heat to low and simmer, uncovered, 60โ90 minutes (see note 4), stirring occasionally so the peas donโt catch on the bottom of the pot.
+Cook until peas are cooked and soup is thickened to desired consistency.
+Stir a bit more frequently as the soup begins to thicken.
 Add a splash more broth if it gets too thick for your preference.
 If adding additional ham, add it during the last 10 minutes of cooking.

-- SHRED HAM: When ready to serve, remove ham bone and shred off as much meat as you can.
+- When ready to serve, remove ham bone and shred off as much meat as you can.
 Discard the bone(s) and fat.
 Return ham to soup.
-(We like to get about 2 cups, so if your ham comes up short, you may want to add additional chopped ham pieces.)
+(I like about 2 cups, so if your ham comes up short, you may want to add additional chopped ham.)
 Remove and discard bay leaves.
-Remove 2 cups of the soup and blend (Note 5) until completely smooth.
+Remove 2 cups of the soup and blend (see note 5) until completely smooth.
 Return blended puree to the soup pot and mix through.
 Taste and season, adding additional salt/pepper as needed.

-- SERVE: Ladle soup into bowls and serve with buttered crusty bread, a sprinkle of cracked pepper, and fresh thyme, if using.
+- Ladle soup into bowls and serve with hearty buttered bread, a sprinkle of pepper, and fresh thyme, if using.
 Enjoy!

 Recipe Notes

-- Leftover ham bone: If you've baked a holiday ham, save the bone (and leave a good amount of meat on it) for this soup.
-If you don't have a leftover ham bone, you can always ask the butcher at the grocery store for leftover ham bones.
+- Leftover ham bone: If youโve baked a holiday ham, save the bone (and leave a good amount of meat on it) for this soup.
+You can also ask a butcher at the grocery store for leftover ham bones.

-- Ham hocks: Ham hocks are a ham bone, so these too are already smoked (cooked through).
-These are usually sold in the meat section of the store, or can be found in the deli.
-If you can't find them, use a grocery locator app or ask the butcher in the store.
+- Ham hocks: Ham hocks are a ham bone, so these are already cooked through.
+They are usually sold in the meat section of the store or can be found in the deli.

-- Adding extra ham: If your leftover ham bone is fairly bare or the ham hock(s) are less than 1-3/4 pounds, you'll probably want some extra ham -- we like to have about 2 up to 2-1/2 cups of ham in this soup.
-If you decide the soup will need extra ham, add some shredded or diced ham to the soup about 10 minutes before it will be done cooking.
+- Adding extra ham: If your leftover ham bone is fairly bare or the ham hock(s) are less than 1-3/4 pounds, youโll probably want some extra hamโI like to have 2 up to 2-1/2 cups of ham in this soup.
+Just add some shredded or diced ham about 10 minutes before it will be done cooking.

 Nutrition